 Allenspark Lodge is a polished rustic log lodge near Estes Park, Colorado.
-This mountain B&B, built early in the last century and nestled in a small, quiet village boasts comfortable rooms, warm hospitality, magnificent great room, video/rec room, library and barrel-style hot tub.
+This mountain B&B, built early in the last century and nestled in a small, quiet village boasts comfortable rooms, warm hospitality, magnificent great room, video/rec room, and paperback library.
 A hot family-style breakfast is served every morning of your stay.
 There is a spacious room for meetings, receptions, and retreats.
 A special seminar package is available.
 We can accommodate small, intimate weddings.
 Children 14 and over are welcome.
 We are near Rocky Mountain National Park, Roosevelt National Forest and Indian Peaks Wilderness!
 Hiking and horseback riding at their best.
 Come.
 Unplug.
 Unwind.
 Just be!!

 “We are pleased to welcome you to our home.
 On December 15, 1997 we enthusiastically started the adventure of our dreams with the purchase of the Allenspark Lodge Bed & Breakfast.
 Together with our family, we invite you to retreat into our life for a while.
-Enjoy the fire, the crisp breeze, the sweet mountain air, soak in the hot tub; read a good book or work a puzzle; wake up to the smell of bread baking and a hot breakfast.
+Enjoy the fire, the crisp breeze, the sweet mountain air; read a good book or work a puzzle; wake up to the smell of bread baking and a hot breakfast.
 When it’s all over, jot down a line or two in one of our journals, draw a picture, tell us a joke.
 Leave your legacy here for others to enjoy.”
 This is the first entry in all of our room journals; it’s how the saga begins . .

 Now wander around the first floor – all space shared with all our guests.